rameezk/solarman-mqtt/README.md

 - [homebridge-mqtt plugin](https://github.com/cflurin/homebridge-mqtt)

 # Limitations
 - Power values (usually watts) are modelled as a light sensor in HomeKit (in Lux).
-HomeKit does not support any sensor capable to displaying watts.
+HomeKit does not support any sensor capable of displaying watts.

 # Features
 - [ ] Display battery power as a light sensor